Use this time to consider Seth Godin's fascinating concept on what triggers virality

 (Image: Seth Godin.
 His latest book This is Marketing updates the ideavirus concept made famous in Purple Cow)

-Way back around 20 years ago, there was a new marketing idea that astonished everyone.
+Way back around 20 years ago, there was a new marketing idea that excited the industry.

 It was the "ideavirus."